privatemonkey/pxweb-scb-style/docs/cleanup.md

-# Kort analys
+# Short analysis of code

-## Laddning
+## Loading

 Choose variables:

-- 6 bilder, 5 typsnitt och 11 CSS filer.
-Totalt 300kb
+- 6 images, 5 fonts and 11 CSS files.
+Total 300kb
-- 11 JS filer 440kb + massor av inline script.
-Scripten upprepas.
-Osäker på hur minneshanteringen är om samma 5 funktioner läses in 10 gånger men helt klart påverkar det performance
+- 11 JS files 440kb + lots of inline script.
+Repeating and conflicting scripts.
-- Olika jQuery bibiliotek tar 370kb.
-Används men kan lätt bytas ut med Vanilla JS.
+- 370kb of different jQuery libraries.
+Could easily be switched to vanilla JS as they are mostly used for basic operations that are now part of the DOM API

-## Analys av main-pxweb.css
+## Analysis main-pxweb.css

-- 4 olika typsnitt i main.css, ännu fler typsnittskombinationer
+- 4 different fonts in main.css, even more combinations
-- Specifik instruks om typsnitt angivits på 66 platser.
-Bör inte förekomma på mer än 2-3 platser.
+- 66 specific referalls to font families.
+Shouldn't be needed in more than a couple.
+Max a handfull places
-- font-size på 88 platser.
-10-20 vore rimligt.
+- font-size in 88 rules.
+10-20 would be reasonable
-- font-size och line-height övervägande i pixlar, några procent, några utan enhet, ett par med em.
+- font-size and line-height mainly but not only restricted to pixels. %, em and no unit also used
-- font-weight på 116 platser
+- font-weight in 116 rules
-- color - 147 platser varav 36 background-color.
-Background med enbart färg - kanske 20 platser.
+- color - 147 rules.
+36 out of those background-color.
+Background rule that only refers to a color - 20 rules.
-- Specifik margin- 158, margin: 28 platser.
-Mycket pixlar men också lite em.
-Mycket variation.
-Borde gå att städa så att det blir konsekvent.
+- Specific margin- 158, margin: 28 rules.
+Mostly pixels.
+Some em
-- Specifik padding- 123, padding: 112 platser.
-Som margin, mest pixlar.
+- Specific padding- 123, padding: 112 rules.
+As margin
-- width: 220 ställen!!
+- width: 220 rules!!
-- flex, på ett fåtall ställen.
-Metadata mest.
+- flex, in a few places.
+Mostly for metadata.
+Some conflicting rules.
+Used with margins and padding-
-- Grid: ingen
+- Grid: none
-- inline svg ikoner som bakgrund på många platser (39)
+- inline svg icons as background (39)
-- INGEN button style eller input[type=button].
-Alla knappar (ca 100) har specifik styling
+- NO default button style or input[type=button].
+All buttons (ca 100) has specific styling, even a lot on ID
-- #pxwebcontent som style prefix på 611 platser!
+- #pxwebcontent as style prefix on 611 rules!
-- .px- prefix klasser 9 stycken
+- .px- prefix on 9 rules
 - vertical-align 31
 - text-align 12
 - floats 48